Iran will get hit very hard if protesters killed, Trump warns

 On Friday, Trump pledged his support to those taking part in the protests in a post on Truth Social.

-"If Iran shots [sic] and violently kills peaceful protesters, which is their custom, the United States of America will come to their rescue," he wrote.
+"If Iran shoots and violently kills peaceful protesters, which is their custom, the United States of America will come to their rescue," he wrote.

 "We are locked and loaded and ready to go."